Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 ## Application Templates

-To get you quickly started, we provide a set of application templates that cover the most common use cases.
-Once you are creating an application, a modal will appear to let you select an application template depending on your needs.
+To get you started quickly, we provide a set of application templates that cover the most common use cases.
+Once you click on "Create Application", a modal will appear to let you select an application template depending on your needs.
 If you have a particular use case or want to create an application step by step, you can click the `Create Your Own` option.
 It is important to note that these templates will only pre-fill the fields in the create application page, and once created, your application has no relationship with the template in any way.